MrChozo/dotfiles/Keymaps_EasyAVR/README.md

 ### Descriptions

-* __Layer 0 / Default__ - Colemak, with use-the-heel-of-your-palm-to-mush-down Fn1 keys on
+* __Layer 0 / Default__ - Colemak, with use-the-outside-edge-of-your-palm-to-mush-down Fn1 keys on
-the right, another Fn1 on the left, and Fn4 access to the GUI/macro layer on the left as well
+the right, another Fn1 on the left, and Fn4 access to the GUI/macro layer on the left as well.

 * __Layer 1__ - Colemak, Movement-based, with arrow keys and the Home/End/Page block.
 Also moves the
-F-function keys down to the number row, and so far, has kept the QFR music keys.
-Has access to qwerty layer, lockable and intended to be used as a toggle.
+F-function keys down to the number row, and, so far, has kept the QFR music keys.
+Has access to qwerty layer, which is lockable and intended to be used as a toggle.

-* __Layer 2__ - Qwerty, mostly matches the default labeled keymap, but has the left-hand positioning of the Fn keys, but with access to its own version of the movement key layer on Layer 3.
+* __Layer 2__ - Qwerty, mostly matches the default and labeled keymap, but has the same left-hand positioning of the Fn keys as Layer 0.
+Also has access to its own version of the movement key layer on Layer 3.

-* __Layer 3__ - Qwerty, essentially a copy of Layer 1, access back to the default layer, which is lockable and intended as a toggle back to Colemak-land.
+* __Layer 3__ - Qwerty, essentially a copy of Layer 1.
+Has access back to the default layer, which is lockable and intended as a toggle back to Colemak-land.

 * __Layer 4__ - GUI/macro layer.
 Mostly blank, but provides easier access to the Windows key combinations that I commonly use.
-Inspired by wanting to make it easier to switch between virtual desktops with one hand, this is a landing ground for weird key combinations I have to use all of the time.
+Inspired by my wanting to make it easier to switch between virtual desktops with one hand.
+This is a landing ground for weird key combinations I have to use all of the time.
 No actual macros programmed to it yet, but I should experiment with those soon.

 ### Layer Access